grame-cncm/faustwebsite/mkdocs/docs/index.md

 Three projects have finally been attributed to GRAME:

-- **Faust LSP** aims to develop a Language Server Protocol (LSP for the Faust language), providing features like real-time code diagnostics, autocompletion, and symbol navigation in editors.
+- **Faust LSP** aims to develop a Language Server Protocol (LSP) for the Faust language, providing features like real-time code diagnostics, autocompletion, and symbol navigation in editors.
 A formatting extension for VS Code will also be developed.
 It will be worked on by **Ryan Biju Varghese**.

 - **faust2clap: Support for CLAP format**  focuses on adding support for the [CLAP plugin format](https://u-he.com/community/clap/), an open and modern alternative to VST, enabling Faust DSP programs to be compiled directly as CLAP plugins.
 It will be worked on by **Facundo Franchino**.